pretix/pretix-docs/docs/topics/vouchers.md

 With vouchers, you can:

  - make products available at a reduced price for voucher holders
- - make a product only available for a select group of people such as speakers at a conference or VIPs
+ - make a product only available for a select group of people such as speakers at a conference or invited guests
  - reserve a certain quantity of a product quota for voucher holders
  - make sure that voucher holders still get access to a product even if it is sold out
  - make products only visible to voucher holders in your shop